Paul Freeman (conductor): Career and education

 Freeman was a conductor, composer, and founder of the Chicago Sinfonietta.
 Freeman earned bachelor, master, and doctoral degrees from the Eastman School of Music.
 A Fulbright Scholarship enabled him to study for two years at the Hochshule für Musik (University for Music) in Berlin, Germany with Ewald Lindemann.
 He later studied conducting with Pierre Monteux at the American Symphony Orchestra.

 While pursuing graduate studies at Eastman, Freeman began his conducting career as the music director of the Opera Theatre of Rochester for six years.
-He then held posts as associate conductor of the Dallas Symphony Orchestra from 1968-1970 and Detroit Symphony Orchestra from 1970-1979.
+He then held posts as associate conductor of the Dallas Symphony Orchestra from 1968 to 1970 and Detroit Symphony Orchestra from 1970 to 1979.
 These were followed by a stint as principal guest conductor of the Helsinki Philharmonic.
 From 1979 to 1988, he served as music director of the Victoria Symphony in Canada.
-In 1987, he founded the Chicago Sinfonietta of which he remained the Musical Director until his retirement in 2011.
+In 1987, he founded the Chicago Sinfonietta of which he remained the musical director until his retirement in 2011.
 Concurrently to his time with the Chicago Sinfonietta, he held the post of music director and chief conductor of the Czech National Symphony Orchestra in Prague since 1996.
-Following his retirement from the Chicago Sinfonietta in 2011, he was named Emeritus Music Director of the orchestra.
+Following his retirement from the Chicago Sinfonietta in 2011, he was named emeritus music director of the orchestra.